The question is simple on the surface, impossibly complicated in real life:

 That was the issue two graduate students raised this spring as part of a Design Leadership class at Georgetown University.
 They had taken on a “wicked design problem”—yes, that’s an actual term for a design-based response to a seemingly insurmountable societal obstacle—of creating an online platform for people whose gender identity doesn’t fit into the neat, societally defined categories of “male” and “female.”

-“Theirs is a response to the question, ‘How does the fashion industry work towards a future where more and more people will identify as either non-binary or gender fluid?’” said instructor Jennifer Small, whose class is part of the University’s graduate program in Design Management & Communications.
+“Theirs is a response to the question, ‘How does the fashion industry work towards a future where more and more people will identify as either non-binary or gender fluid?’” said instructor Jennifer Small, whose class is part of the University’s Master's in Design Management & Communications program.
 “It’s something you’re already seeing the beginnings of, but you’re only seeing it at the height of fashion, at the Gucci’s and the Bottegas and the European fashion houses, whose prices are beyond the reach of most people.”

 After much research and analysis, the students, Hannah King and Joaquín Van Thienen, designed an online platform for buying non-gender-specific clothing that is ingenious in many ways.
 And, by removing gender categories, it would help personalize the shopping experience for all.